Astonishing butternut harvest

 Barrowful of butternut.

 This year we are going to experiment with freezing butternut; I believe it is simple.
 You can store them in a cool, dark corner but they start to go soft after a couple months.
 We would like to enjoy the soup all year round.
-The plan is to pressure-cook them, mush with a stick blender and then fill yoghurt containers.
+The plan is to pressure-cook the flesh, mush with a stick blender and then fill yoghurt containers.
 Date and label each one.

-Greenies are starting to dig out their lawns and plant vegetables; it’s worth a thought.
-Less time wasted mowing the grass too.
+Greenies are starting to dig out their lawns and plant vegetables.
+It’s worth a thought; less time wasted mowing the grass too.

 Freezing butternut